-- My bounty is as boundless as the sea, My love as deep - I have a faint, cold fear thrills through my veins That almost freezes up the heat of life. - 2 Leap to these arms, untalked of and unseen!
-5 Thy lips are warm. - Is there no pity sitting in the clouds 3 That sees into the bottom of my grief?
+- My bounty is as boundless as the sea, My love as deep Leap to these arms, untalked of and unseen!
+Thy lips are warm. - 3 Is there no pity sitting in the clouds That sees into the bottom of my grief?